wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 Response saved to: batch-files\file-BhMQY4.jsonl
 ```

-After opening the resulting file we would get something like this:
+After opening the resulting file, we would get something like this:

 ```json
 {"id": "batch_req_68c8f34a2aa", "custom_id": "61bf11bb_name", "response": {"status_code": 200, "request_id": "8724e1825b5baa0", "body": {"object": "list", "data": [{"object": "embedding", "index": 0, "embedding": [-0.0075121797, 0.016524209, 0.012069914, -0.032091618, ......]}], "model": "text-embedding-3-small", "usage": {"prompt_tokens": 13, "total_tokens": 13}}}, "error": null}
 ```

-It contains a list of responses for each request, where each one of them contains a vector representation of each chunk which will be extracted and inserted into database in the next step.
+It contains a list of responses for each request, where each one contains a vector representation of each chunk, which will be extracted and inserted into the database in the next step.

 #### 📥 Insert vector data into database

 The last step is to insert the embeddings into the PostgreSQL database.
-We could use the already existing table with recipes but because each recipe was chunked into 5 pieces, let's have a new one:
+We could use the already existing table with recipes, but because each recipe was chunked into five pieces, let's have a new one:

 ```sql
 CREATE TABLE recipe_embeddings (